gniemetz/automount/README.md

 ## Installation

-Drop the `automount.sh` in /usr/local/bin, define the shares you want to mount in `~/Library/Preferences/it.niemetz.automount.plist` and set up a LaunchAgent with `~/Library/LauchAgents/it.niemetz.automount.plist`
+Drop `automount.sh` into `/usr/local/bin`, define the shares you want to mount in `~/Library/Preferences/it.niemetz.automount.plist` and set up a LaunchAgent with `~/Library/LauchAgents/it.niemetz.automount.plist`

 Look into the `Library` folders for further documentation